-As a contribution to the detailed development work recommended by IA, an assessment of an economic pricing and investment framework that would promote these outcomes is provided in the paper at Attachment B 'An Economic Approach to Heavy Vehicle Road Pricing Reform', prepared by Synergies Economic Consulting.
+A detailed assessment of an economic pricing and investment framework that would promote these outcomes is provided in the paper at Attachment C 'An Economic Approach to Heavy Vehicle Road Pricing Reform', prepared by Synergies Economic Consulting .

-The Synergies paper recommends the development and application of a holistic and well-coordinated framework for determining the price of road and rail freight access, based on consistent pricing objectives and principles.
-These pricing principles should be the same as the principles applied to other regulated infrastructure sectors in Australia, including rail, as set out in the Competition Principles Agreement.
+The Synergies paper recommends the development and application of a holistic and wellcoordinated framework for determining the price of road and rail freight access, based on consistent pricing objectives and principles.
+These pricing principles should be the same as the principles applied to other regulated infrastructure sectors in Australia, including rail, as set out in the Competition Principles Agreement, and would ultimately lead to prices being set by the asset owner within the constraints of a floor and ceiling.